About Susan McKendry

 My clinical work and my interactions with other CBT clinicians have challenged me to keep refining my skills and I take every opportunity to continue learning and challenge myself to reach higher.
 Over the years, I have developed many professional collaborative relationships in my community and I am delighted to be able to have conversations with physicians, psychiatrists and other mental health professions about ways in which CBT may assist their clients/patients with a wide variety of problems.

-Through the Academy, I have been fortunate to connect with a handful of other certified CBT therapists in Ontario and this has increased communication locally and it will undoubtedly increase the opportunities to network with likeminded professionals in Canada including opportunities for peer supervision and other clinical opportunities.
+Through the Academy and through the Anxiety and Depression Association of America, I have been fortunate to connect with a handful of other certified CBT therapists in Ontario and this has increased communication locally and it will undoubtedly increase the opportunities to network with likeminded professionals in Canada including opportunities for peer supervision and other clinical opportunities.
 Presently, I am the only Diplomate or certified CBT therapist in Barrie, Ontario and my hope is that this will change.
 There are some obvious challenges when living in a small community especially as it relates to the ability to secure supervision hours for certification.
 My goal is support my colleagues who wish to obtain their certification with the America or the Canadian Association of CBT.

 Susan McKendry, M.S.W., RSW